espy/hoodie-plugin-tutorial/README.md

 ### How Will this Work?

-Here's what we want the Hoodie app to be able to do with the plugin, which we'll call `direct-messages`:
+Here's what we want the Hoodie app to be able to do with the plugin, which we'll call `directmessages`:

 * Logged in users can send a direct message to any other logged in user
 * Recipient users will see a new message appear in near real time

 In the frontend, we need:

-* a `directMessage.send()` method in the Hoodie API to add a task that sends the message
+* a `directMessages.send()` method in the Hoodie API to add a task that sends the message
-* a `directMessage.on()` method to listen for events that are fired, for example when a new message appears in the recipient account
+* an optional `directMessages.on()` method to listen for events that are fired, for example when a new message appears in the recipient account

 In the backend, we need to: